Recent Contributions to Theories of Discrimination: Discrimination with Mispecified Models and Other Learning Heuristics

+\cite{heidhueskoszegistrack2019} also propose a behavioral model of interpretation of individual outcomes and show that identity-based interpretation of individual outcomes can result from an individual's mis-perception (overconfidence) about their own ability.
 In their model, society is comprised of $K$ potentially overlapping groups, and each agent is either a member, a competitor, or a neutral outsider of a group.
 An agent observes the ``recognition outcomes'' of all members of society, including their own (for example, people's achievements or social statuses).
 These outcomes are a result of each person's underlying ability type, but also some noise.
-Moreover, the agent posits that there may be some discrimination in place, benefiting members of a group, and hurting the competitor groups.
+Moreover, the agent posits that there may be some discrimination in place, benefiting members of a group, and hurting competitor groups.

 The agent's objective is to learn the true discrimination pattern in society based on his observations (the agent is a Bayesian learner).
 The one crucial behavioral assumption in the model is that the agent is ``stubbornly overconfident:'' they hold a \emph{point belief} about their own ability, which is \emph{above the correct one}.
-The authors show that adding this one behavioral element to an otherwise ``standard'' model generates a series of empirically verified patterns in social beliefs.
+The authors show that adding this one behavioral element to an otherwise standard model generates a series of empirically verified patterns in social beliefs.

 The first implication of the agent's biased learning process is that, in the long-run (after gathering a lot of data on recognition outcomes), they overestimate societal discrimination against any group they are a member of, and underestimate it against any group they are in competition with.
 This conclusion is reached as an explanation for their own recognition outcomes, which fall short of their overconfident expectations -- the stubbornness of the agent's overconfidence implies that they update their beliefs about discrimination patters, rather than review their beliefs about their own underlying ability.
 An almost immediate implication of this first result is that the agent holds favorable views about the ability of people that belong to the same groups as their own, relative to their recognition outcomes.
 A converse to this ``in-group bias'' is that the agent holds overly disfavorable views about the ability of people in competing groups.